koustubhhegde/password_generator/README.md

 2. Observe the **real-time strength indicator**.
 3. Ensure your password meets the **strong criteria** before logging in.
 4. Click the **Login** button (enabled only when password is strong).
+5. Toggle Dark Mode for a customized experience.

 ## File Structure
 ```